 Webster defines volunteer as “one who serves or acts of his or her own free will.”
 Most students will define volunteer as “a person who does something without pay.”
 Fortunately for SMCS we have many supportive parents, grandparents, and parents of former students who serve of their own free will without pay to help our students and teachers.
 Passing out milk, decorating the hallways, assisting with supervision at recess, organizing parties, chaperoning field trips, being active members of the HSA, and helping in the classroom are just some of the many valuable services volunteers perform at St. Mary Catholic School.
 As a school we really appreciate those people who are so caring to make time in their busy schedules to be SMCS volunteers.

 These volunteers work under the supervision of Mrs. Renken, decorating the bulletin boards that line the hallways of the school.

-The Marketing Committee is a group of parents and teachers who work with Mrs. McDermott to promote Saint Mary Catholic School in the Community.
+The Marketing Committee is a group of parents and teachers who work with Mr. Nicely to promote St. Mary Catholic School in the Community.

 Middle School Dances

 The Student Council sponsors a Middle School Dance each trimester.
 Middle school parents are needed to chaperone at the dances.
 Ideally, interested parents will be invited to chaperone at least one dance while their child is in middle school.

 Middle School Social Hours

 On select Fridays during the year, Middle School Students are welcome to attend an after school social in the Bosco Room.
 Students can socialize, play pool or games, watch movies, or play basketball.
 Parent chaperones are needed to oversee the activities.